Stomach ulcer

 Antacids and alginates

-All of the above treatments can take several hours before they start to work, so your GP may recommend additional antacid medication to neutralise your stomach acid and provide immediate, but short-term, symptom relief.
+Treatments can take several hours before they start to work, so your GP may recommend taking additional antacid medication to neutralise your stomach acid quickly and relieve symptoms in the short term.

 Some antacids also contain a medicine called an alginate, which produces a protective coating on the lining of your stomach.